Meal Services Available to Future Students

 Summer Food Service Program (SFSP)

-The Boys & Girls Club provides free breakfast, lunch and dinner for children 1-18 over the summer at the Boys & Girls Club.
+The Boys & Girls Club provides free breakfast, lunch and dinner for children 1-18 over the summer at their Moseley Center and Riverfront Park in Garden City.
 SFSP meal services do not allow any food to leave the service area and all items must be eaten on site.

 There are other locations that offer free meals for families.
-More information about a daily event hosted at Ann Morrison can be found here.
 More summer meal resources can be found here.

 Food Preferences & Allergies